Topics for debate include:

-New for 2021 - look out for our networking roundtables.
-Enjoy Zoom-style focused sessions on the hottest topics for the sector and join face-to-face live debates with like-minded delegates.
-More information coming soon.
+New for 2021 - Enjoy Zoom-style networking roundtables on the hottest topics for the sector.
+Debate face-to-face with like-minded delegates.

 (Timings and agenda below are subject to change)